terance-edmonds/python-web-server/ReadMe.md

 This is a simple web server developed with python sockets.
 Server is compatible of serving various file types and also supports serving multiple clients at once.

-The server also support simple GET and POST submissions.
+The server also support simple GET and POST form submissions.

 ## Example links